apache/causeway-site/content/core/services/publishing-service.md

 The Publishing Service enables Isis to publish both changes to domain objects, and also action invocations to third parties.
 A typical use case is to publish onto a pub/sub bus such as [ServiceMix](http://servicemix.apache.org/) or [ActiveMQ](http://activemq.apache.org/) to keep other systems up to date.

-> Publishing of action invocations is supported by all objectstores.
-Publishing of changed objects is currently only supported by the [JDO objectstore](../../components/objectstores/jdo/about.html).

 Publishing requires at minimum two things:

 *  domain classes annotated with `PublishedAction` or `PublishedObject`